larpchronicles/rules/chronicles-rulebook.md

 A ritual has 4 possible outcomes:
 * Success - This indicates that the ritual has succeeded as intended, and the desired effect has been achieved without further incident.
 * Flaw - This means that the ritual has completed, but often with a side effect of some kind, with varying degrees of severity.
-* Failure - This indicates that the ritual failed, with no further effects, but any spirit gems or other consumable materials used in the ritual are still consumed.
+* Failure - This indicates that the ritual failed, with no further effects, but any spirit/anima gems or other consumable materials used in the ritual are still consumed.
 * Backlash - This indicates that the ritual not only failed, but a severe negative effect has occurred, up to and including death of the caster or participants.
-Any spirit gems or materials are still consumed.
+Any spirit/anima gems or materials are still consumed.

 Following are the standard library, and other rituals for which the scroll must be discovered or re-invented.